Intern Visa Sponsorship Jobs in Michigan

 Which visa types are most common for intern roles in Michigan?

 Curricular Practical Training (CPT) and Optional Practical Training (OPT) under F-1 student status are by far the most common work authorization types for interns in Michigan.
 CPT requires enrollment at a U.S. university and that the internship be part of your curriculum.
-J-1 Exchange Visitor status is also used for structured intern programs, particularly through university partnerships.
-H-1B sponsorship for internships is rare given the lottery and cap constraints.
+J-1 visa Exchange Visitor status is also used for structured intern programs, particularly through university partnerships.
+H-1B visa sponsorship for internships is rare given the lottery and cap constraints.

 Which cities in Michigan have the most intern sponsorship jobs?